 January is a perfect time to watch Kate Beckinsale's Underworld vampire slay bad guys, Vin Diesel's superspy "XXX" clobber bad guys, and Milla Jovovich gun down bad guys with oversized Resident Evil guns, but it's also the perfect time to squeeze in the best movies of 2016 that you only heard were the best because you spent your holiday break watching Jyn Erso blast away bad guys in Rogue One.

-That's OK: You won;t be alone.
-With the announcement of this year's Academy Awards nominations, moviegoers around the country will start cramming the potential winners in time for the official Oscar broadcast on February 26 on ABC.
+That's OK: You won't be alone.
+With the announcement of this year's Academy Awards nominations, moviegoers around the country will start cramming the potential winners in time for the official Oscar broadcast on ABC.
 Which ones do you need to see first?
-Here's a breakdown of each major category, and predictions on whom we expect to win in the end, ranked by likelihood.
-Because, look, if you can't catch all the nominated films this year, that doesn't mean you should look like a putz at your Oscar party.
+Here's a breakdown of each major category, predictions on whom we expect to win in the end, and the actual winners who went home with Oscar gold.

 Best Actor in a Supporting Role